 Similarly, in SunOS version 4 onwards (prior to Solaris) “light weight process” referred to user threads. — from https://en.wikipedia.org/wiki/Light-weight_process (emphasis mine)

 I find that confusing to say the least, especially from an application developers’ point of view: I’m not that very interested in knowing the implementation differences between operating systems past and present (Unix System V, SunOS, really?).

 Let me drop a few terms in a conspicuous attempt to show off:

-If you’ve answered yes three times, stop reading and go do something else! :wave:
+If you’ve answered twice, stop reading and go do something else! :wave: